rlivingsus/misc/AllBooks.md

 - Oconnor, Carlene: Irish Village Mystery Bundle (1-3 at DoD Libs)
 - Ogas, Ogi: This is what it sounds like
 - Okorafor, Nnedi: Lagoon, Remote Control
 - Ollestad, Norman: Crazy for the Storm
+- Oluseyi, Hakeen: A Quantum Life
 - Omara, Margaret: The Code: Silicon Valley and the Remaking of America
 - Onyebuchi, Tochi: Goliath; Riot Baby
 - Owens, Delia: Where the Crawdads Sing